Joel-joules/-Visualizing-Data/README.md

 Data analysis using visualization tools.

 `data:` contains the datasets used.

-'notebooks:' stores the web interfaces (jupyter notebooks) of each analysis,
+'notebooks:' stores the web interfaces (jupyter notebooks) of each analysis.